halfdanrump/market/protocols/PingPong_WorkerBroker_dialogue.md

-PING/PONG dialogue between a worker process and a broker process.
+#PING/PONG dialogue between a worker and a broker

 This document specifies the interaction between a PingPongWorker and a PingPongBroker.